msppstata/quant1/05-Modifying-Data-I.md

 ##  Basic variable creation command: Generate
-* Make sure to start with an existing data set.
+- Make sure to start with an existing data set.
 Otherwise, there are no observations to assign a value to!

 ```
 clear
 use auto-week5.dta
 generate x1 = 1
 * list first 10 observations
-list if _n<=10
+list in 1/10

 generate x2 = 2
-list if _n<=10
+list in 1/10

 generate y = x1 + x2
-list if _n<=10
+list in 1/10

 sum x1 x2 y
 ```

-* What if we changed our mind about the value of `x1`?
+- What if we changed our mind about the value of `x1`?
-* You can't generate it again:
+- You can't generate it again:

 ```
 gen x1=2
 x1 already defined
 r(110);
 ```

-* We could use the replace command:
+- We could use the replace command:

 ```
 replace x1 = -1
+list in 1/10
 ```
-* Then we also have to replace y.
+- But then y is incorrect, so we also have to replace y.

 ```
 replace y = x1 + x2
+list in 1/10
 ```

-* But this is a very bad idea.
+- But this is a very bad idea.
-* Requires a lot of extra typing, error prone, no clear record.
+- Requires a lot of extra typing, error prone, no clear record.
-* The better approach is to re-create the variable correctly.
+- The better approach is to re-create the variable correctly.
-* You can do this easily, if you are working in a do-file.
+- You can do this easily, if you are working in a do-file.

 ### A note on drop (DANGER):
-* You can use the command `drop` to remove variables from your dataset.
+- You can use the command `drop` to remove variables from your dataset.
-* However, it is bad practice to use `drop` when you need to recreate a variable.
+- However, it is bad practice to use `drop` when you need to recreate a variable.
-* Instead, fix the mistake in your do-file and rerun all your commands.
+- Instead, fix the mistake in your do-file and rerun all your commands.

 ```
 gen testdrop
 drop testdrop
 ```

 ### Exercise
-* Create a do-file that creates x1, x2, and y.
+- Create a do-file that creates x1, x2, and y.
-* Do-file should include -use- commands
+- Do-file should include -use- commands
-* Change the value of x1 and re-run the do-file.
+- Change the value of x1 and re-run the do-file.
-* Use the do-file to input the remaining commands for this session.
+- Use the do-file to input the remaining commands for this session.

+##  Commenting your work
+###  What are comments?
+- Comments refer to text that is in the do-file, but ignored by Stata
+- Comments are green in the dofile editor
+- Different types of comments: `help comments`

+### What is the point of comments?
+- Some data transformations are self-explanatory, i.e. `logmpg = log(mpg)`
+- Most are not.
+- Use comments to document what you are doing,
+- helpful for other people reading your code
+- helpful for yourself when you re-read your code, and have no idea what you were doing.
+- Always use more comments than you think that you need
+- Go back and comment your do-file.

 ## Saving Progress
 - Now we have made some changes to the data set that we want to preserve.
 - Your main product is the do-file, not the data set.
 - We save both, but the do-file is the important part.
 - You may want to turn on the `Save before do/run` option.
+  - In Windows, this is under Edit >> Preferences in the do-file window
 - Whenever you start working on that data again, start from the do-file, not the data set.
 - Add a `save , replace` command to the end of the do-file.
 - Give saved data set a new name

-* Do file should have these commands.
+- Do file should have these commands.

 ```
 use "auto-week5.dta", clear